connornishijima/connornishijima.github.io/index.md

 I get quite sad whenever I run out of ways to optimize software.
 Luckily - I never do!

-12 years of experience in microcontrollers, high-refresh rate LED displays, real-time audio analysis/synthesis, and *way* more...
+12 years of experience in:

+- Microcontrollers
+- High refresh rate LED displays
+- Real-time audio analysis/synthesis
+- and *way* more...